Exabyte-io/documentation/docs/collaboration/actions/organization/make-revoke-admin.md

 # Appoint Administrator

-The Owner or any existing Administrators can elevate a Regular Member of the Organization to the role of Administrator.
+The [Owner or any existing Administrators](../../organizations/roles.md) can elevate a regular member to the role of an Administrator.

 ## Open People Explorer

-The Owner/Administrator should first navigate to the Organization-wide [People Explorer](../../ui/people-explorer.md), and then open the [actions drop-down](/entities-general/ui/explorer.md#actions-dropdown) at the right-end of the candidate member.
+First, navigate to the Organization-wide [People Explorer](../../ui/people-explorer.md), and then open the [actions drop-down](/entities-general/ui/explorer.md#actions-dropdown) at the right-end of the candidate member.

-## Make Member Admin
+## Make Admin

 Here, the option `Make admin` <i class="zmdi zmdi-chevron-up zmdi-hc-border"></i> should be selected.
-The chosen member is consequently  appointed as a new Administrator, as indicated by the tick appearing under the "Admin" column of the central table.
+The chosen member is consequently  appointed as a new Administrator, as indicated by the tick appearing under the "Admin" column of the table.

 ## Animation